First-Year Housing Overview

-University Housing is excited to welcome First Year/Freshmen students into the Drexel residence halls.
+Housing and Residence Life is excited to welcome First-Year students into the Drexel residence halls.
 Living on campus is a big part of the college experience - an environment where students live, learn and engage, having experiences that will share and serve them for the rest of their lives.
-Continue reading to learn more about Drexel's residential communities and the housing options available to First Year/Freshmen students.
+Continue reading to learn more about Drexel's residential communities and the housing options available to First-Year students.

 Our Residential Communities

-Students living in Drexel's residence halls are supported by live-in Residential Living professional team members who offer support through mentorship and counseling.
-Residential Living establishes innovative and creative ways to foster a sense of community and to assist students with achieving their goals through sponsored trips and events, and academic and social programming to engage residents outside of the classroom.
-Learn more about the support offered by Residential Living.
+Students living in Drexel's residence halls are supported by live-in Residence Life professional team members who offer support through mentorship and counseling.
+Residence Life establishes innovative and creative ways to foster a sense of community and to assist students with achieving their goals through sponsored trips and events, and academic and social programming to engage residents outside of the classroom.
+Learn more about the support offered by Residence Life.

 An Introduction: The 2-Year Residency Program

-Drexel's 2-Year Residency Program was developed to provide First Year/Freshmen and Second Year/Sophomore students a wide range of learning and lifestyle housing options to customize their Drexel living experience.
+Drexel's 2-Year Residency Program was developed to provide First-Year and Second-Year students a wide range of learning and lifestyle housing options to customize their Drexel living experience.

-Prior to the start of the academic year, Incoming First Year/Freshmen students may request a change in residency status by contacting the Enrollment Management Office at 215.895.2400 or email@example.com.
+Prior to the start of the academic year, Incoming First-Year students may request a change in residency status by contacting the Office of Undergraduate Admissions at 215.895.2400 or firstname.lastname@example.org.

 The Housing Application

-The following information describes sections of the 2017/18 First Year/Freshmen housing application including roommate selection and housing preferences.
+The following information describes sections of the First-Year housing application including roommate selection and housing preferences.

-Complete a short survey which will be available to potential roommates.
+Complete a short Living Style questionnaire which will be available to potential roommates.

-University Housing will utilize the preferences indicated here to assign a student if the student chooses not to participate in Online Room Self-Selection, is a member of a College Learning Community (CLC) or is not eligible to do so.
-Please note that preferences are not guarantees and are subject to availability at the time of selection/assignment.
+Housing and Residence Life will utilize the preferences indicated here to assign a student if the student chooses not to participate in Room Self-Selection, or does not participate in Room Self-Selection and/or a Living Learning Community (LLC).

-This will be an opportunity for students to express interest in a College Learning Community (CLC).
+This will be an opportunity for students to express interest in a Living Learning Community (LLC).

-University Housing requires all students to have a local Emergency Contact on file.
+Housing and Residence Life requires all students to have a Emergency Contact on file.
 Use this page to provide that information.
-On this page, information from your DrexelOne account is also provided, but cannot be updated.
+On this page, information from your DrexelOne account is also provided, but cannot be updated if incorrect.
 To update a permanent address or your official Emergency Contact, log into DrexelOne.

-Gender-Inclusive Housing enhances the residential experience by allowing students to live with other students with whom they feel comfortable.
+Gender-Inclusive Housing enhances the residential experience by allowing students to live in the same room and share internal/external bathrooms regardless of assigned sex, gender identity and/or gender expression.
 This is an optional housing opportunity and must be specifically requested.

 Please read carefully as this page will highlight important portions of the housing agreement.